logankilpatrick/wgschool/content/attendee.md

 A base-level knowledge of Linux is required for all courses, and this can be achieved by attending the [Bash course](../bash-menu) in Week 1.

+#### Zoom details

+Zoom links will be sent to all registered institutional email addresses in each course several business days prior to the day of the course.
+If you haven't received your Zoom link information by the end of the week before the course, check your Junk or Spam filters to ensure your email program hasn't incorrectly filtered the message from your inbox.

 #### Time zone

 Please note that all live Zoom session times follow the **Pacific Daylight Time** or UTC-07:00.